NCAR/fire-indices/README.md

 ## FM1000
 FM1000 is percent moisture content for 1000-hour timelag, or 1000 hour Fuel Moisture.
 It takes inputs of daily maximum and minimum temperature, daily precipitation, and daily minimum and maximum relative humidity (the same as FM100).

+FM1000, like FM100, is part of the National Fire Danger Rating System, which categorizes dead fuel based on fuel diameter.
+Timelag can be defined as the approximate time it takes for the fuel to reach 2/3 of the way to equilibrium with the environment.
+1000-hour timelag fuel is roundwood that is 3 to 8 inches in diameter and describes the layer of dead fuel on the forest floor deeper than four inches below the surface.
+FM1000 uses a 7-day average boundary condition.

 FM1000 ranges from 0 to 45, though in most of the US, it rarely reaches above 35.
 Like FM100, 0 is high fire danger and 45 is low fire danger.

-Currently, it only serves as an input to ERC, but may be used as a separate index.
+It serves as an input to ERC, but may be used as a separate index.
 Also like FM100, in the NFDRS 1985 equations paper, FM1000 is referred to as MC1000.

 ## ERC
 ERC is the Energy Release Component.
 Its inputs are daily maximum and minimum temperature, daily precipitation, daily minimum and maximum relative humidity, daily downwelling shortwave radiation in W/m^2, daily specific humidity in kg/kg, 100 hour fuel moisture, and 1000 hour fuel moisture.

+ERC is a component in the National Fire Danger Rating System relating the available energy in BTU per unit area in square feet within the flaming front at the head of a fire.
+It includes fuel moisture values from all dead and live fuels that can contribute to potential fire intensity.
+It is a cumulative index.
+When the ERC value doubles, the potential heat release has doubled.

 There are many options surrounding the fuel model portion of the code.
 The NFDRS fuel models are letters A-L, N-U. An overview of their distributions in the US and descriptive names for each can be seen here: https://www.wfas.net/index.php/nfdrs-fuel-model-static-maps-44